semerj/add-health-cigarette-study/README.md

-# Longitudinal Data Analysis
-### The National Longitudinal Study of Adolescent to Adult Health
+## Longitudinal Data Analysis of The National Longitudinal Study of Adolescent to Adult Health

+### Measures

+> Depressive symptoms during the past seven days were measured at each wave with a subset of nine items from the Center for Epidemiological Studies Depression Scale (CES-D).
+This short form of the CES-D has good reliability and has been used widely in studies of adolescent depression (Dunn et al., 2013).
+In our overall sample, the Cronbach’s = 0.80; internal consistency was invariant across age.
+The items included:
+> * "bothered by things that usually don't bother you"
+> * "could not shakeoff the blues"
+> * "felt that you were just as good as other people [reverse coded]"
+> * "had trouble keeping your mind on what you were doing"
+> * "were depressed"
+> * "were too tired to do things"
+> * "enjoyed life [reverse coded]"
+> * "were sad"
+> * "felt that people disliked you"

+> Each item was rated on a scale of 0–3, representing whether an individual experienced the symptom "never/rarely" to "most/all of the time."

-> We examined three substance use behaviors: daily smoking, past-month marijuana use, and regular HED.
+> We examined three substance use behaviors: daily smoking, past-month marijuana use, and regular heavy episodic drinking (HED).
 Smoking was assessed as days smoked out of the past 30 days; this was dichotomized to indicate whether individuals smoked on all of the past 30 days.
 Marijuana use was assessed as times used during the past month; this was dichotomized into any/no past month marijuana use.
-Frequency of HED (WaveI–III definition: 5+ drinks; Wave IV definition: 4+ drinks for females, 5+ drinks formales) during the past year was assessed; this was dichotomized into any/no regular past year HED, where regular HED was defined as at least one time per month for the past 12 months
+Frequency of HED (Wave I–III definition: 5+ drinks; Wave IV definition: 4+ drinks for females, 5+ drinks for males) during the past year was assessed; this was dichotomized into any/no regular past year HED, where regular HED was defined as at least one time per month for the past 12 months.

 ### Baseline variables